gitpan/Dancer2-Plugin-Sixpack/README.md

 The client's IP address and user agent string are automatically added to the request for bot detection.

+Alternatives can be forced by params like "sixpack-force-$experiment=$alt"

 Returns the alternative name chosen.

 ## convert